Openers rebid. Unbalanced, You are weak

 The bid level (2,3,4 etc) your partner used to support you will tell you how many points he has, to within a couple of points.
 So you'll now be able to add your combined strength and evaluate your ability to reach game.
 Don't forget to add points for shape, which you must now do because you have trump suit "agreement' (sometimes this is called a suit "match", or an 8-card suit fit).

-If some doubt remains, you can "invite" to game, by bidding at one level lower than that needed for game (you need 4heart or spade to get to game).
+If some doubt remains, you can "invite" to game, by bidding at one level lower than that needed for game (you need 4 or to get to game).
 If your partner is at the top of their range, they will "accept" the invitation and raise your bid to game.

 In addition, you can use the Losing Trick Count to help you decide how high to bid.